 - Determine the correct VISA category - (USCIS) There are more than 20 nonimmigrant visa types for people traveling to the United States temporarily.
 There are many more types of immigrant visas for those coming to live permanently in the United States.
 The type of visa you need is determined by the purpose of your intended travel.
 Get help determining the right VISA category at the U.S. Citizenship and Immigration Services homepage.

-- OBIM - Provides biometric identification services to federal, state and local government decision makers to help them accurately identify the people they encounter and determine whether those people pose a risk to the United States.
+- Office of Biometric Identity Management (OBIM) - Provides biometric identification services to federal, state and local government decision makers to help them accurately identify the people they encounter and determine whether those people pose a risk to the United States.
 OBIM currently applies to all international visitors (with limited exemptions) entering the United States, but not to U.S. citizens.

 - Visa Waiver Program: Passport Requirements Timeline - As of October 26, 2006, any passport issued on or after this date by a Visa Waiver Program (VWP) country must be an e-Passport for VWP travelers to be eligible to enter the United States without a visa.
 If your passport is older, see requirements here